 Have you ever wondered how you would survive if you were stranded in the woods for days on end before you were rescued?
 Given that it’s unlikely and an unsettling thought, it’s understandable if you’ve avoided putting much thought into it.
 However, anything can happen in the wild and it’s best to plan for these sort of contingencies so that you can handle things if the situation goes awry.
 The list of things you need to survive this sort of situation can be quite extensive, so for this guide, we’re going to just focus on survival tools.
-We’ve also included a breakdown of the criteria we used to make our decisions and an FAQ section below for additional information on surviving the worst-case scenarios.
 Even if the likelihood of becoming stranded is slim, it’s still possible and you need to plan for it.

 - Potable Aqua Water Purification Tablets

 - Kelty Noah Tarp

 - Criteria Used for Evaluation